Nonetheless, the color palette is essential for the website!!

 Text written in caps or capital letters alone is suitable for a situation where the user is not involved in the reading process (for example, in abbreviations or logos).
 But in other cases, don't rape your readers with text in capital letters.

-In typography, there is a particular term for the spacing between lines - leading (or line spacing).
+There is a particular term for the spacing between lines - leading (or line spacing) in typography.
 By increasing the leading, you increase the vertical space between lines, thereby improving the readability of text on the screen.

 According to the rules, to ensure the readability of the text, the leading should be about 30% more than the height of the character.
 The correct distance between paragraphs increases reading comprehension by 20%.
 The designer's ability to work with white space allows users to assimilate the text's content in its entirety without missing out on any details.